iArcanic/pacific-tours-ccse-cw1-report/report.md

 The following series of functions are related to cost calculations for all three tabs.

-The first function, `calculateTotal(dropdown, fromDate, toDate)`, extracts the cost value from the dropdown box and calculates the cost of the hotel or tour per night/day by taking the duration of days in between the inputted dates.
+The first function, `calculateTotal(dropdown, fromDate, toDate)`, extracts the cost value from the dropdown box and calculates the cost per night/day.

 ```Javascript
 function calculateTotal(dropdown, fromDate, toDate) {